 All programs are delivered in English.
 You will have access online and digital resources through the myRMIT student portal.

-RMIT University is committed to providing you with an education that strongly links formal learning with professional or vocational practice.
+RMIT University is committed to providing you with an education that strongly links formal learning with professional practice.

 Students have the option to study overseas for a semester as an exchange or Study Abroad student.

 Over the last 10 years students have completed global intensives in the UAE (predominantly Dubai and Abu Dhabi), Singapore, Hong Kong, Fiji and New Zealand.
 These tours allow you to see first hand how property developments are conducted in different environments and/or cultures.